A U.S. SECRET SERVICE ANALYSIS OF PLOTS AGAINST SCHOOLS 2021

 assess, and intervene with students who may pose a risk of harm to themselves or others, schools and communities

-Threat Assessment Model: An Operational Guide for Preventing Targeted School Violence
+Threat Assessment Model: An Operational Guide for Preventing Targeted School Violence.1 This strategic approach

 should be guided by the research findings contained in this report, along with NTAC’s 2019 examination of school